 We produced four TV commercials, focusing on the more popular reasons people chose to run according to the research; friendly competition, cosplay, weight loss and charity.

 Being a newspaper, print adverting was a major component of the media plan.
-Josie and I matched race photography with bespoke headlines to create dozens of unique executions that ran all phases of the lengthy campaign.
+Josie and I matched race photography of real participants with bespoke headlines to create dozens of unique executions that ran all phases of the lengthy campaign.
 I also worked closely with our digital team to develop the new Bridge to Brisbane website.